Person suspected of dumping drug evidence in Holly Springs creek

-HOLLY SPRINGS, N.C. --A suspect has been taken into custody after reportedly dumping drug evidence in a creek near Optimist Farm Road and Beech Creek Court in Holly Springs.
+HOLLY SPRINGS, N.C. --A person reportedly dumped drug evidence in a creek near Optimist Farm Road and Beech Creek Court in Holly Springs.

 Cary police executed a search warrant at a Holly Springs address last night and discovered the contamination Saturday.

-The amount of drug contamination is unknown but isn't believed to impact the community.

-The State Bureau of Investigation is on the scene for analysis and cleanup with Cary and Holly Springs police assisting.
+The State Bureau of Investigation was on the scene for analysis and cleanup with Cary and Holly Springs police assisting.

+There is no one in custody and there is no ongoing search for a suspect, according to police.

+Officials say the contaminated creek doesn't pose a direct impact to people living in the area.